Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Experiments

 \subsection{Comparison with LaBraM}

 The first step involves comparing LaBraM++ against the original LaBraM \cite{LaBraM}.
-As mentioned above, it is not possible to use the exact same datasets as in \citet{LaBraM} for model pre-training.
+Since a self-collected dataset has been used, it is not possible to use the exact same datasets as in \citet{LaBraM} for model pre-training.
 Therefore, for fair comparison we pre-trained both architectures LaBraM++ and LaBraM using the same datasets, pre-processing steps and implementation settings as described in sections \ref{sec:preprocess}, \ref{sec:embeddings} and \ref{sec:implementation}.